 This post is also available in: Dutch

 Recently I visited Verona with my boyfriend and I absolutely loved it.
-If you’re not sure if Verona is worth a visit, let me tell you know: go!
+If you’re not sure if Verona is worth a visit, let me tell you now: go!
 It’s the perfect Italian destination for a romantic weekend getaway.
-The cute little streets, the buzzing cafes, good food and photogenic historic buildings… I wish I was there now, sipping on a cappuccino at one of the many cute places.
+The cute little streets, the buzzing cafes, good food and photogenic historic buildings… I wish I was there now, sipping on a cappuccino at one of the many terraces.
 In this post I’ll share 20 things to do in Verona.
 It includes all sorts of fun activities, beautiful sights to visit and foods to try.
 Check it out!

 20 Things to do in Verona

 1. The Verona Arena or Arena di Verona

 The arena in Verona is a quite impressive structure, especially if you consider the historic value.
 It was the last of the great buildings for entertainment purposes built by the Romans in Verona and is one of the best preserved ancient structures of its kind.
 This Roman amphitheatre can be found in Piazza Bra.

 We merely visited for a quick look and didn’t spend much time here.
 Mostly because a big part of the arena was closed off for visitors.
 They were preparing for an upcoming event later that month.
 The arena is still in use for opera and other theater performances, and if we could we would’ve definitely visited one.